sirandluke/TwtrBot/README.md

 TwitterBot is a simple Node module that allows developers to build a Twitter bot via the Twitter API in conjunction with the [twit module](https://github.com/ttezel/twit).
 Using an object-oriented approach, TwitterBot makes calling functions more intuitive, resulting in cleaner and easier to understand code.

-TwitterBot arose from a personal need to encapsulate popular actions such as posting a status, retweeting a status, and searching for statuses, into a set of methods for better code maintainability and efficiency.
+TwitterBot arose from a personal need to encapsulate popular actions such as posting a status, retweeting a status, and searching for statuses, into a set of methods for better efficiency and code maintainability.

 ## Instillation